BlueObelisk/wikidata-chemistry-curation/docs/intro.md

 [Wikidata](https://wikidata.org/) is a useful resource in the linked data network [<a href="#citeref1">1</a>].
 It has knowledge about more than 1.3 million chemical compounds, exceeding the number of compounds in Wikipedia.
 Because every Wikipedia article has a matching Wikidata record, Wikipedia should be a subset.
-Several efforts have taken place to add chemistry to Wikdiata and some of that has been published.
+Several efforts have taken place to add chemistry to Wikidata and some of that has been published.
 For example, Waagmeester, Stupp, Burgstaller-Muehlbacher, and others wrote a bot to add relevant life science knowledge to Wikidata, including small compounds [<a href="#citeref2">2</a>].
 Rutz and others use Wikidata for natural products [<a href="#citeref3">3</a>], and Willighagen and others recently wrote up an extension of